-As a part of the year-long Centennial celebration, the Buffalo Bill Center of the West’s Buffalo Bill Museum brings renowned international scholars and museum professionals to Cody, Wyoming, for the highly anticipated Centennial Symposium August 2 – 5.
+As a part of the year-long Centennial celebration, the Buffalo Bill Center of the West’s Buffalo Bill Museum brought renowned international scholars and museum professionals to Cody, Wyoming, for the highly anticipated Centennial Symposium August 2–5, 2017.
 Robust session topics consider William F. “Buffalo Bill” Cody’s life and enterprises in the context of American Western Studies.

-Read further to learn about our featured Keynote speakers and the topics they are scheduled to share at the Centennial Symposium in the Center’s Coe Auditorium.
-For a detailed schedule of events, click here.
+Read further to learn about our featured Keynote speakers and the topics they shared at the Centennial Symposium in the Center’s Coe Auditorium.

 Patty Limerick – The Persistent Power of Paradox: Buffalo Bill Cody’s Life as A Field Guide to the History of the American West